 You can also choose to negotiate the price in case your client is offering lower than you have expected.

-6. How Often Do You Want Project Updates?
+6 – How Often Do You Want Project Updates?

-What you want to find out here are the timelines in which you’ll be obliged to come up with updates.
+What you want to find out here are the timelines in which you will be obliged to come up with updates.

-Depending on the project type, you’ll have to come up with new updates which outline the progress you have made.
+Depending on the project type, you will have to come up with new updates which outline the progress you have made.